zeromq/czmq/README.md

     CZMQ_EXPORT void
         zloop_set_verbose (zloop_t *self, bool verbose);

+    //  By default the reactor stops if the process receives a SIGINT or SIGTERM
+    //  signal.
+This makes it impossible to shut-down message based architectures
+    //  like zactors.
+This method lets you switch off break handling.
+The default
+    //  nonstop setting is off (false).
+    CZMQ_EXPORT void
+        zloop_set_nonstop (zloop_t *self, bool nonstop);

     //  Start the reactor.
 Takes control of the thread and returns when the ØMQ
     //  context is terminated or the process is interrupted, or any event handler
     //  returns -1.
 Event handlers may register new sockets and timers, and